 With the right analysis, you can see what’s driving key metrics, such as engagement and retention, so you know where to focus your improvements and make engaged employees.

 One of the latest tools here used in employee engagement research is EX25, which includes key driver analysis — a statistical test that surfaces the leading factors that have the biggest impact on employee experience.

 It shows, in an easy-to-read format, the drivers of engagement, how important they are, and how people rated them.

 The idea is that by focusing on the high impact/low scoring drivers, you’ll tackle areas with the biggest impact to engage employees in your company.

 How to increase employee engagement

 The best way to boost employee engagement is by taking action on the insights.
-Here’s how to make sure your employee engagement insights result in meaningful change and improvements in employee performance for your people.
+Here’s how to make sure your employee engagement insights result in meaningful change and improvements in employee satisfaction for your people.

 There’s a science to improving levels of employee engagement.
 But unfortunately, there’s no simple cookie-cutter approach — it all comes down to understanding your key drivers and company context so you can take action to improve what will have the biggest impact.

 There are two strategies you can use to approach your improvements – create changes at an organisational level and changes within individual teams.